 Class 3 soils have a moderately severe limitation associated with gently sloping topography (5-9%) resulting in a moderate risk of water erosion.
+They may also be subject to salinity or inundation.

 Class 4 soils present a severe restriction to the growth of crops or choice of crops.
 The timing of cultivation or choice of crops is severely limited.